basvandesande/azurecodingarchitect/blog/content/posts/techorama.md

     - Deep dive, this is as close to the source and the architecture you will get.
 - Adam Furmanek:
     - How Amazon is dealing with bringing order in the chaos to get correct log sequences among microservices running in different time zones.
+- Richard Campbell:
+    - Software development in the next decade.
+    - expectations, global directions and trends.

 - etc...